TathagatChavada/Sine_Function_Approximator/README.md

 # Sine Function Approximator using Neural Network

-This repository contains a simple neural network implemented from scratch to approximate the sine function
+This repository contains python code for neural network which I implemented from scratch (without using scikit-learn, TensorFlow, or PyTorch) to approximate the sine function

 ## Overview